Two cheers for Obama from Europe's press

-* INTERRENT ANNOUNCES INCREASE TO PREVIOUSLY ANNOUNCED EQUITY OFFERING TO $75 MILLION

-LONDON Nov 5 U.S. President Barack Obama on Monday won the less than resounding backing of European newspapers, which concluded he had done just about enough to deserve re-election in preference to a flip-flopping Republican challenger.
+LONDON U.S. President Barack Obama on Monday won the less than resounding backing of European newspapers, which concluded he had done just about enough to deserve re-election in favor of a flip-flopping Republican challenger.

 Support for the incumbent was often based more on what he had avoided - an economic depression in America - than on his achievements in office.